millerms/CranburyChiropractic/_pages/services/balance-stability.md

 layout: single
 title: "Balance & Stability"
 permalink: /services/balance-stability/
-description: "Focused balance care: visual, vestibular, and proprioceptive exercises matched to your limiter, plus a trackable risk-of-fall score."
+description: "Focused balance care: visual, vestibular, and proprioceptive exercises matched to your cause, plus a trackable risk-of-fall score."
 sidebar:
   nav: "services"
 classes: wide
 ---

 ## Overview
-If you don’t feel steady, we’ll figure out why and build a simple plan that fits your day.
-We look at three systems that drive balance:
+If you don’t feel steady or your world feels “floaty,” we’ll figure out why and build a simple plan that fits your day.
+We look at three sensory systems that feed your brain the balance information it needs:
 {: .reveal .reveal--fade }

 - **Visual** (eyes) — where you are in space
 - **Vestibular** (inner ear) — head movement and position
-- **Proprioceptive** (joints/muscles) — body position feedback
+- **Proprioceptive** (joints/muscles, especially the neck) — body-position feedback
 {: .reveal .reveal--up }

-When one system lags, you compensate.
-We pinpoint the limiter, match exercises to it, and track progress you can see.
+When the neck is restricted or an inner-ear glitch occurs, "noisy" data from that system provides conflicting input with the visual or vestibular systems and this information mismatch confuses the brain into a temporary state of dizziness.
+When one sensory system lags, you compensate.
+We try to identify the cause and use adjustments and targeted exercises to retrain the system that’s behind it, helping you feel steadier.
 {: .reveal .reveal--fade }

 ### When it may help
+- **Dizziness or lightheadedness** with head movement or position changes
 - **Hesitation on stairs or curbs**, or avoiding uneven ground
 - **Fear of falling** or feeling “wobbly” when you close your eyes
 - Post-injury balance that **hasn’t felt the same**